Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 I don’t know.
 Dumping out my bucket list comes at a cost: I love travel, the slow and deliberate kind that opens up understanding of the world and the people who inhabit it.
 When I have traveled, especially in recent years, it’s been deliberate and carefully planned with a mind toward minimizing my direct impact.

+> *"Dumping out my bucket list comes at a cost: I love travel."*

 Yet I can’t deny that impact.
-A long-haul flight (such as one from the US to Peru, or to pretty much anywhere else on my original bucket list) can generate [as many carbon emissions](https://www.theguardian.com/environment/ng-interactive/2019/jul/19/carbon-calculator-how-taking-one-flight-emits-as-much-as-many-people-do-in-a-year) than a year's worth of activity for a person in many parts of the world.
-Ironically, the emissions of my [flight to Lima](https://flightemissionmap.org/#San%20Francisco/37.77,-122.42/160/20000) would be more than the annual carbon footprint of someone [actually living there](https://www.worldometers.info/co2-emissions/peru-co2-emissions/).
+A long-haul flight (such as one from the US to Peru, or to pretty much anywhere else on my original bucket list) can generate **[as many carbon emissions](https://www.theguardian.com/environment/ng-interactive/2019/jul/19/carbon-calculator-how-taking-one-flight-emits-as-much-as-many-people-do-in-a-year)** as a year's worth of activity for a person in many parts of the world.
+Ironically, the emissions of my **[flight to Lima](https://flightemissionmap.org/#San%20Francisco/37.77,-122.42/160/20000)** would be more than the annual carbon footprint of someone **[actually living there](https://www.worldometers.info/co2-emissions/peru-co2-emissions/)**.

-Even a short flight has an impact.
+> *"The emissions of my flight to Lima would be more than the annual carbon footprint of someone actually living there."*

-And all of the stuff needed to prepare me for that trip, even if acquired as sustainably as possible, involves the sort of cargo ship [transport that some say contribute 20% of the world’s greenhouse gas emissions](https://phys.org/news/2018-12-cargo-ships-emitting-boatloads-carbon.html), not to mention all of the energy and raw materials required to produce it.
+And all of the stuff needed to prepare me for that trip, even if acquired as sustainably as possible, involves the sort of cargo ship **[transport that some say contribute 20% of the world’s greenhouse gas emissions](https://phys.org/news/2018-12-cargo-ships-emitting-boatloads-carbon.html)**, not to mention all of the energy and raw materials required to produce it.

 So what to do?